LeanderCS/flask-inputfilter/README.rst

 Thank you for using ``flask-inputfilter``!
 ==========================================

-If you have any questions or suggestions, please feel free to open an issue on GitHub `here <https://github.com/LeanderCS/flask-inputfilter>`__.
+If you have any questions or suggestions, please feel free to open an issue on `GitHub <https://github.com/LeanderCS/flask-inputfilter>`__.

 If you don't want to miss any updates, please star the repository.
 This will help me to understand how many people are interested in this project.

-For information about the usage you can view the documentation `here <https://leandercs.github.io/flask-inputfilter>`__.
+For information about the usage you can view the `documentation <https://leandercs.github.io/flask-inputfilter>`__.

 :Test Status: